top of page

 • ChatGPT release a new update

-• You have to stay "on the case" and alert after the initial heavy lifting.
+• You have to stay "on the case" and alert after the initial heavy lifting, otherwise these releases catch you out.

 Governance & Reporting